funcx-faas/helm-chart/README.md

 how is this a preliminary rather than part of the main install? it even looks like a funcx-endpoint is set up as part of helm automatically ... so is this whole endpoint section irrelevant for an initial install? or at least, there should be better intro description at this point that an endpoint will be deployed inside k8s?

+make a decision for the user - as they are new. they can try different ways later, which can be documented elsewhere - for example, this is the helm repo so should be talking about the helm deployment of the endpoint.
+Or pointing people at the endpoint repo.

 There are two modes in which funcx-endpoints could be deployed:

 1. funcx-endpoint deployed outside k8s, connecting to hosted services in k8s
 2. funcx-endpoint deployed inside k8s

+Also be clear on the deployment modes: production-like (eg with many users, centrally, with expection that images are from tags, endpoints deployed by other people) and development-like - eg on my own private VM with my own hacked up source changes and all sorts of mess, and everything including endpoints deployed by me.

+be clear throughout this document what refers to those two use cases.

 ### Deploying funcx-endpoint outside of K8s